 The Fund follows the deferral method of accounting for contributions.
 Restricted contributions related to expenses of future periods are deferred and recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue in the period when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Endowment contributions are recognized as direct increases in net assets.
-Deferred contributions represent restricted income earned in the endowment funds.

 Investment income includes interest and dividend income, pooled fund income, realized investment gains and losses on sales of investments, and unrealized gains and losses on investments measured at fair value.
-Interest income is recognized with the passage of time, dividend income is recognized based on the ex-dividend date, pooled fund income is recognized on the date of distribution by the fund, realized gains and loss are recognized based on the trade date, and unrealized gains and losses are recognized based at the Fund's statement of financial position date.
+Interest income is recognized with the passage of time, dividend income is recognized based on the ex-dividend date, pooled fund income is recognized on the date of distribution by the fund, realized gains and loss are recognized based on the trade date, and unrealized gains and losses are recognized based on the Fund's statement of financial position date.
 Investment income is recorded in the statement of operations, except to the extent that it is externally restricted, in which case it is recognized in deferred contributions.